m4rkw/monzo-utils/docs/INSTALL.md

 # Installation

-1. MySQL is required so you'll need to install that first.
+1. A database is required, this can currently be either MySQL or SQLite3.
+If using MySQL you'll need to install that first.

-2. Create a database and a user to access it with:
+2. If you using MySQL create the database and import the schema:

 ````
 $ mysql